Home > EOP

 Indicate your interest in EOP on the Admissions Application.
 If you did not indicate your interest in EOP on the application but decide later that you might want EOP, contact our Admissions Office.
 Your academic and financial records will then be evaluated to determine your eligibility for EOP.
 You must be eligible both academically and financially to be offered a spot in EOP at SUNY Canton.
 Therefore, it is extremely important that you follow the steps listed below and on the EOP checklist so that we can determine your eligibility and reserve your spot in EOP before the program is full.

-You must complete the EOP Verification Worksheet.
+You must complete the SUNY EOP Financial Information Form.
 All new and transfer students must complete an autobiography, a personal interview, and an EOP Contract before classes begin.
 Please carefully review the EOP Applicant Checklist to ensure that you meet all the requirements to begin your college career as an EOP student.
 Space in EOP is limited so priority will be given to those students who complete all the requirements early.
 Students waiting to complete EOP application requirements until June or July could be placed on a wait list or denied EOP for fall if the program is full by then.

 The EOP office is located in the Campus Center room 234.
 Office hours are Monday through Friday, 8:00 am to 4:30 pm.
 The program is staffed by the Director, three Counselors and a Secretary/Tutor Coordinator.
 These folks truly go the extra mile to help you have a successful and enjoyable experience at SUNY Canton.
 Feel free to contact any staff member.
 You can call using the telephone numbers listed below or just click on the E-mail address after each name.
 We look forward to hearing from you!

-The table below lists financial eligibility requirements for EOP admission for students entering the Fall 2015 - 2016 academic year.
+The table below lists financial eligibility requirements for EOP admission for students entering the 2016-2017 EOP income guidelines.
 Any subsequent changes to these guidelines will be posted here.
 In order to be determined economically disadvantaged, a student's household income must not exceed the amount shown for its size or the student's circumstances must conform to one of the exceptions indicated.

 (including head of household)